 Ontario court freezes access to donations for truckers' protest from GiveSendGo

-Spokeswoman Ivana Yelich says an order binding "any and all parties with possession or control over these donations'' was issued Thursday.
+Spokeswoman Ivana Yelich says an order binding "any and all parties with possession or control over these donations" was issued today.

 Hundreds of semi-trucks rolled into downtown Ottawa two weeks ago to protest COVID-19 vaccine mandates and health restrictions and now trucks are also blockading border crossings in Alberta, Manitoba and Ontario.

-Convoy organizers quickly set up a new campaign on Christian fundraising site GiveSendGo which had raised $8.2-million.
+Convoy organizers quickly set up a new campaign on Christian fundraising site GiveSendGo, which had raised US$8.2 million by today.

+This report by The Canadian Press was first published Feb.
+10, 2022.

+Know this!
+Canada has absolutely ZERO jurisdiction over how we manage our funds here at GiveSendGo.
+All funds for EVERY campaign on GiveSendGo flow directly to the recipients of those campaigns, not least of which is The Freedom Convoy campaign.— GiveSendGo (@GiveSendGo) February 11, 2022